-Like many other large-scale interstellar ships, Juggernaut Class vessels can change shape (attenuate) to pass through a wormhole mouth.
+Like many other large-scale interstellar ships, Juggernaut Class vessels can change shape and/or divide themselves to pass through a wormhole mouth.

 As might be expected, the MPA military hyperturings were quite enamoured with their giant dreadnoughts, which supplemented the earlier Leviathan and Gigantor Class.
 The first Juggernaut Class vessel was constructed to meet the Paradigm Threat and provide general fire support for PCO forces.
 Unfortunately, technical problems and continued lack of cooperation between the engineer and the designer hyperturings meant that by the time the Kiyoshi and eir sister ship, the Djed, (the Juggernauts, like the Gigantors and Leviathans before them, were all named after MPA Sectors; the Kiyoshi was the fourth vessel of that name, the Djed the fifth) was ready the war was almost over.